How to Cite a Picture in PowerPoint

 “Figure 1.”, then write a description of the photo in one sentence.
 After that, insert the reference in the style of your choice.

-How to Cite a Photo in PowerPoint on an iPad
+How to Cite a Photo in PowerPoint on an iPhone or iPad

 You can cite a photo in PowerPoint on your iPhone using the same method that applies to iPad: